geekman/xqrepack/README.md

 4. Recombine the kernel and patched rootfs with `ubinize.sh`:

+   for R3600:

         ./ubinize.sh ubifs-root/miwifi_r3600_firmware.../...kernel.ubifs \
                      ubifs-root/miwifi_r3600_firmware.../...ubi_rootfs.ubifs.new

+   for RM1800:

+        ./ubinize.sh ubifs-root/miwifi_rm1800_firmware.../...kernel.ubifs \
+                     ubifs-root/miwifi_rm1800_firmware.../...ubi_rootfs.ubifs.new \
+                     --data

    Note the use of the `.ubifs.new` file.
-   The combined output file will be `r3600-raw-img.bin`.
+   The combined output file will be `r3600-raw-img.bin`, even if you are using a rm1800 image!

 5. Flash this file directly into the router using SSH.
    You cannot use the web UI because this is a raw image, and more importantly has no signature.